qiskit-community/qiskit-dynamics/paper.md

 # Acknowledgements

-We would like to thank Helena Zhang, Naoki Kanazawa, William E. Shanks, and Arthur Strauss for helpful discussions, reviews, and bug fixes.
+We would like to thank Ian Hincks, Naoki Kanazawa, Haggai Landa, Moein Malekakhlagh, Avery Parr, R. K. Rupesh, William E. Shanks, Arthur Strauss, Matthew Treinish, Helena Zhang for helpful discussions, reviews, and contributions to the package.

 # References